THE YEARLY READER

 The Yankees made one last tribute to Gehrig by retiring his uniform number, the first time a major league team had made such a decree.
 No other Yankee would ever wear number 4 on his back again.

-Inspired by Gehrig’s speech, the Yankees acted like a team on a mission and rallied to a 17-game finish over second-place Boston with a 106-45 record—the team’s best showing since its fabled 1927 campaign.
+Inspired by Gehrig’s speech, the Yankees acted like a team on a mission and rallied to a 17-game finish over second-place Boston with a 106-45 record.
+It was the team’s best showing since its fabled 1927 campaign.